English

 Examples of PNL in Action

-• Revenue: $100,000 from sales of pastries and cakes
+• Revenue: $100,000 from sales of pastries and cakes.

-• COGS: $40,000 for ingredients and direct labor
+• COGS: $40,000 for ingredients, direct labor and production overhead.

-• Operating Expenses: $30,000 for rent, utilities and wages
+• Operating Expenses: $30,000 for rent, utilities, wages and marketing efforts.

-• Taxes and Interest: $5,000
+• Taxes and Interest: $5,000 for tax obligations and any interest on loans.

 Conclusion